-Equity & Diversity Center of Practice
+Diversity, Equity, Inclusion & Belonging Center of Practice

-Lead College: Fox Valley Technical College (WI)
+NACCE Headquarters (NC) in partnership with Fox Valley Technical College (WI)

 The Equity and Diversity Center of Practice is focused on fostering entrepreneurial thinking and action in an effort to help close the economic & educational gap in historically underserved communities.
 We are committed to developing practices that employs the entrepreneurial mindset in order to build innovative inclusive entrepreneurial ecosystems.

 Equity is the fair treatment, access, opportunity, and advancement for all individuals, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.

 Diversity includes all the ways in which people differ, encompassing the different characteristics that make one individual or group different from another including race, ethnicity, and gender identity or expression, age, national origin, religion, disability, sexual orientation, veteran status.
 Diversity also includes different thoughts, ideas, perspectives, and values.